 Office: ARC 2004

 The Coordinator of Graduate Studies and Research assists graduate students throughout their academic and research endeavours.
-Emily acts as a resource and liaison with other UW departments and does everything to guide and encourage graduate students, ensuring a smooth and timely move toward the thesis defence.
+Nicole acts as a resource and liaison with other UW departments and does everything to guide and encourage graduate students, ensuring a smooth and timely move toward the thesis defence.

 Office: ARC 2106A